Funding Opportunities

 BayIntAn │ Bavarian Research Alliance

-Deadline: May 31, 2022 Value: max. €10.000 The Bavarian Funding Programme for the Initiation of International Projects (BayIntAn) provides assistance for establishing and strengthening the scientific cooperation between scientists at Bavarian state and state-supported non-state universities and international research institutes.
+Deadline: 02 December, 2025; 13:00 CEST Value: max. €10.000 (Funding period: 01 January to 31 July 2026) The Bavarian Funding Programme for the Initiation of International Projects (BayIntAn) provides assistance for establishing and strengthening the scientific cooperation between scientists at Bavarian state and state-supported non-state universities and international research institutes.
 The prerequisite for being funded is that the planned cooperation must include at least one international partner.
 The evaluation criteria include sustainability, development opportunities of the planned projects, the possible initiation of specific projects as part of the international research cooperation, as well as the suitability and need to receive the requested funding.
 The following expenditures for Bavarian scientists can be subsidized:

 BayIntAn Programme Website |